a-n-rose/a-n-rose.github.io/_posts/2019-10-04-Talk-Resources-PyCon-PyData-Berlin-2019.md

 # Sound Playground

+## Notebooks.ai

-My <a href="https://notebooks.ai/a-n-rose">interactive space</a> for working with sound in JupyterLab.
-(Recently some labs weren't loading, so if you encounter problems.. you're not alone..)
+I have a few Jupyter notebooks with accompanying sound data and necessary code (package and modules) loaded at Notebooks.ai: <a href="https://notebooks.ai/a-n-rose">Aislyn's Sound Playground</a> (Recently some labs weren't loading, so if you encounter problems.. you're not alone..)

+## GitHub

+If you would like to access the notebooks on their own, you can find them at <a href="https://github.com/a-n-rose/experiment-with-sound-in-Python-filtering-and-deep-learning">this repo</a>.
+The notebook 'create_sound' should work without the sound data or code; I aim to get the others working on <a href="https://hub.gke.mybinder.org/user/a-n-rose-experi-d-deep-learning-l9fqpls1/tree">Binder</a> as well as on Notebooks.ai, but can't say exactly when I'll be able to do this.

 # Errors?